 Mechanical problems are also some of the leading causes of truck accidents.
 Overloaded trailers and trucks, faulty brakes, shifting loads, and bad tires or brakes can cause a serious scenario where the truck driver loses control of the rig.

-Many trucking accidents that are speed-related usually involve a driver attempting to meet a deadline.
-Driving at excessive speeds with a heavy load can cause brakes to fail, that often results in a catastrophic collision.
-Blowing a tire at a high rate of speed makes it more challenging to control the heavy truck than when driving at lower speeds.
+Many speed-related trucking accidents usually involve a trucker attempting to meet a scheduling deadline.
+Driving at excessive speeds with a heavy load can cause brakes to fail, which can result in a catastrophic collision.
+Blowing a tire at a high rate of speed makes it more challenging to control the heavy truck compared to driving at lower speeds.

 Legal Remedies Available To Those Injured In An Motor Vehicle Accident Caused By A Truck

-Personal injury attorneys that specialize in serious Illinois truck accident cases investigate the trucker’s record when developing a strategy for a financial compensation claim.
-Often times, they will hire experts to reconstruct the accident, video record the site, talk to witnesses and examine damaged vehicles involved in the collision.
-Additionally, the attorneys will review the trucker’s log, the truck’s black box, and first responders to the accident.
+Personal injury attorneys who specialize in serious Illinois truck accident cases will investigate the trucker’s record when developing a strategy for a financial compensation claim.
+Often times, the lawyer will hire experts to reconstruct the accident, video record the site, talk to witnesses and examine damaged vehicles involved in the collision.
+Additionally, the attorneys will review the trucker’s log, the truck’s black box, and interview first responders to the accident.

-Contact Rosenfeld Injury Lawyers at (888) 424-5757 provide legal services to obtain full compensation for victims that suffer injuries caused by a trucking accident.
-The funds can payoff medical expenses, recoup lost income, and cover damaged property.
-The skilled lawyers have a comprehensive understanding of how to investigate trucking accidents to ensure their client’s is awarded financial compensation during a lawsuit trial, or through an out-of-court settlement negotiated with all responsible parties and their insurance carriers.
+Contact Rosenfeld Injury Lawyers at (888) 424-5757.
+Our attorneys provide legal services to obtain full compensation for victims who suffer injuries caused by a trucking accident.
+The funds can pay down debt like medical expenses and hospitalization, recoup lost income, and cover damaged property.
+Our skilled lawyers have a comprehensive understanding of how to investigate trucking accidents to ensure our client receives financial compensation at the conclusion of a lawsuit trial, or through an out-of-court settlement negotiated with all responsible parties and their insurance carriers.